cfournie/segmentation.evaluation/doc/source/index.rst

 ..
 [Hearst1997] Marti A. Hearst.
 1997. **TextTiling: Segmenting Text into \
     Multi-paragraph Subtopic Passages**.
 Computational Linguistics, 23(1):33-64.

 ..
+[KazantsevaSzpakowicz2012] Kazantseva, A. & Szpakowicz, S. (2012), **Topical\
+    segmentation: a study of human performance**.
+Proceedings of Human Language \
+    Technologies: The 2012 Annual Conference of the North American Chapter of the \
+    Association for Computational Linguistics.
+(HLT '12).
+Association for \
+    Computational Linguistics.

+..
 [LamprierEtAl2007] Sylvain Lamprier, Tassadit Amghar, Bernard Levrat, and \
     Frederic Saubion 2007. **On evaluation methodologies for text \